๐Ÿฅš JS1

 • be easy to read

-• easily write multiple test cases
+• allows us to easily write multiple test cases

 We can use a short dialogue to think about why we want to use a testing framework: